gabriel-lepetitaimon/fundus-vessels-toolkit/README.md

 ### Steered Convolutional Neuron
 Steered CNN is a specific architecture to segment and classify vessels which implements rotational equivariance in CNN.
-It is described in the - yet to be published - paper "Steered CNNs for Vessel Segmentation and Classification".
+It is described in the paper "Steered Convolutional Neurons for Retinal Vessels Classification" (ISBI2023).
+Please cite this paper if you want to use this code in a published work.

 Steered Convolutionnal Neurons can be used as replacement of standard convolutional layer:
 ```python